WIMM-IT/ceph-reweight-by-util/README.md

 Set it to 1.1 to allow script to calculate reweights in range [0, 1.1], then when generating the Ceph reweight commands all reweights are downscaled to range [0, 1].

 The first time you apply a plan made with `VIRTUAL_MAX`, expect significant remapping even if relatively the reweights have not changed.
 This is a consequence of Ceph deriving CRUSH map with hashing.
+So for the first use of `VIRTUAL_MAX`, ensure you reweight all OSDs i.e. set `--min` to 0.
-So for subsequent reweights, you should maintain the same `VIRTUAL_MAX` value.
+And for subsequent reweights, you should maintain the same `VIRTUAL_MAX` value.